ludekcizinsky/rl-renaissance/README.md

 ```

 Or just look at the `train1.slurm` and `train2.slurm` files for which configurations you want to run on whatever system you are on.

+## Acknowledgements

+We would like to thank [Ljubisa Miskovic](https://people.epfl.ch/cgi-bin/people?id=ljubisa.miskovic&lang=en&cvlang=en) and [Ilias Toumpe](https://people.epfl.ch/ilias.toumpe) for giving us useful guidance and feedback on the project.